jpsi-0895/core/doc/core/char.md

 ## Characteristics of char

-- Size: A char in Java is always 2 bytes (16 bits) because it is based on Unicode.
+- `Size`: A char in Java is always 2 bytes (16 bits) because it is based on Unicode.
-- Single Quotes: char literals are enclosed in single quotes (e.g., 'A', '1', '#').
+- `Single Quotes`: char literals are enclosed in single quotes (e.g., 'A', '1', '#').
-- Escape Sequences: You can use escape sequences to represent special
+- `Escape Sequences`: You can use escape sequences to represent special

 characters:
 `'\n'` for a new line